Timeline

 ROHR HISTORICAL TIMELINE

-Timeline researched, compiled and written by Sue Poole.
+Timeline researched, compiled and written by S. Poole.

 © 2006-2024 Rohr Aircraft Memories.
 All rights reserved.
 Unauthorized use of content/material is prohibited.

-Be sure to always cite your sources.
-Large portions of this timeline have been found on other websites by those who do not conduct their own original research.
+Always cite your sources.
+Large portions of this timeline were found on a website by someone who did not conduct his own research and claimed my research as his own.

 1896